 Sex therapy is a specific branch of psychotherapy devoted to supporting well-being around sex and sexual satisfaction.
 Contrary to common misunderstanding, sex therapy does not involve sexual contact with or in front of a therapist.

 Sex therapy is simply a specialized way of treating sexual concerns from a psychological perspective, including addressing any mental health conditions that may relate to or arise from these concerns.

 What sex therapy can help with

-Sex therapists are trained to help with a wide variety of challenges related to sex, and achieving a healthy sex life, including (but not limited to) the following:
+Certified sex therapists are trained to help with a wide variety of challenges related to sex, and achieving a healthy sex life, including (but not limited to) the following:

-- General stress or anxiety around sex: You may be preoccupied with your worries about sexual concerns, or even find that your anxiety in this area interferes with some aspect of sex.
+- General stress or anxiety around sex: You may be preoccupied with your worries about sexual behavior, or even find that your anxiety in this area interferes with some aspect of sex.

-- Lack of desire or mismatched desires: You or your partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of desire.
+- Lack of desire or mismatched desires: You or your partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of sexual desires.

 - Challenges with sexual arousal: You might have difficulty feeling sexually aroused or achieving orgasm, or you may experience orgasm sooner than you want to.
 Erectile dysfunction and premature ejaculation fall under this category.

 - Sex and/or pornography addiction: Not all sex therapists treat these issues, but some are trained to help you deal with addictive behaviors relating to sex.